AzumaraJoseph/Omnifood/README.md

 Check out the live app [here](https://ro008.github.io/omnifood/).

 ## Installation
-To install and set up the Oxford Royale Academy Project locally, follow these steps:
+To install and set up the Omnifood Project locally, follow these steps:

 ```bash
 # Clone the repository